salesforce/sfdx-lwc-jest/README.md

+:warning::warning::warning: Deprecation Notice :warning::warning::warning:

-:warning::warning::warning:This package, `@salesforce/lwc-jest`, has been renamed to `@salesforce/sfdx-lwc-jest`.
-Please update your projects to reference `@salesforce/sfdx-lwc-jest`.
-There are no functional changes, this is only the name change. `@salesforce/lwc-jest` will continue to be updated through the Winter '20 release, then development and releases will only happen against `@salesforce/sfdx-lwc-jest`.:warning::warning::warning:
+This package, `@salesforce/lwc-jest`, has been renamed to `@salesforce/sfdx-lwc-jest`.
+Please update your projects to reference `@salesforce/sfdx-lwc-jest`. `@salesforce/lwc-jest` will continue to be updated through the Winter '20 release, then development and releases will only happen against `@salesforce/sfdx-lwc-jest`.

+The following code changes should be made:

+1. Have a dependency on `@salesforce/sfdx-lwc-jest` instead of `@salesforce/lwc-jest` in `package.json`.
+2. If using a custom Jest config, import `jestConfig` from `@salesforce/lwc-jest/config`.
+3. If using any wire service testing utils, such as `registerLdsTestWireAdapter`, import them from `@salesforce/sfdx-lwc-jest`.

 # @salesforce/lwc-jest